secure-systems-lab/dsse/protocol.md

 To verify:

--   Receive and decode SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, and KEYID, such as from the recommended [JSON envelope](envelope.md).
+-   Receive and decode SERIALIZED_BODY, PAYLOAD_TYPE, SIGNATURE, KEYID, and
+    CERTIFICATE such as from the recommended [JSON envelope](envelope.md).
     Reject if decoding fails.
 -   Optionally, filter acceptable public keys by KEYID.
 -   Verify SIGNATURE against PAE(UTF8(PAYLOAD_TYPE), SERIALIZED_BODY).
 Reject if
     the verification fails.
+-   Optionally, verify the signing key's CERTIFICATE links back to a trusted root.
 -   Reject if PAYLOAD_TYPE is not a supported type.
 -   Parse SERIALIZED_BODY according to PAYLOAD_TYPE.
 Reject if the parsing fails.